zessu/zessu.github.io/src/content/blog/floating-point-arithmetic-ieee754.md

 Why is the result of `0.1 + 0.2` `0.30000000000000004` instead of `0.3`?

 To understand this we need to cover some preliminaries first.
-Human beings tend to think in decimal, and its' obvious to us that 0.1 + 0.2 = 0.3.
+Human beings tend to think in decimal, and it's obvious to us that 0.1 + 0.2 = 0.3.
 However, computers represent numbers in binary.

 In any number system e.g *base 10, base 2*, fractions are represented as sums of powers of the base.
 In base 10, fractions are powers of 10 10 e.g 3/10 = 3*10^-1